robberry/robberry/README.md

 ### Hi there 👋

 Hi, I'm Rob Berry, a creative technologist in the environmental risk sector.
 My expertise in software, data and systems development helps tackle complex numerical and data challenges, empowering informed decision-making.

-I particularly enjoy projects which require:
+My specialist expertise lies in:

 * Creating solutions that leverage advanced data analysis, with a focus on geospatial insights, utilising both commercial and open-source tools automated through Python and .Net
 * Implementing high-performance processing strategies across on-premises, cloud, and hybrid platforms to tackle demanding computational challenges